Recognizing Signs of Drug-Seeking Behavior

 Drug Seeking-Behavior Red Flags for Illicit Substances

-• Lying and Denial about Use
+• Lying and Denial of Use

 • Socializing with People for the Sole Purpose of Using